SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *I'll ask Pinkie to go get her after we eat.*

-As I was about to switch trains of thought, a memory from last night derails it into a new idea.
+I was about to ask Pinkie about getting Rarity, when a memory from last night derails my train of thought.

 > I nuzzle the top of Pinkie's head.
-"Goodnight, Twister."
+"Goodnight, Pinkie."
 >
 > "Good… Par…" Pinkie tries in her sleep.
+>
+> I giggle and try again.
+"Goodnight, Twister."

 *What was Pinkie's story alluding to?*